 '''

-\label{eq:linewunicodechar} $$ \end{tabular} and all the summath $$ \end{tabular} and $$ \end{tabuar} and $$ \en
+\label{eq:linewunicodechar} $$ \end{tabular} and alternative the second statement of the second statement and the secon

 '''

 - XeLaTeX or LuaLaTeX:

 It can sometimes be easier to use LuaLaTeX or XeLaTeX.
 When these engines are used it might suffice to choose a suitable font, as long as it contains all the right symbols in all the right shapes.
 If it does not, then \newunicodechar can be used as above.
 Here is one example: